- Philosophy of Exigence

 Rights for Authors and Digital Commons @ VCCS

-All articles are copyrighted in the year of publication with rights reserved by both the original author and the Virginia Community College System.
-No portion of the journal may be reproduced without the written permission of the Editor-in-Chief.
+All articles are under a Creative Commons Attribution 4.0 International license (CC-BY).
+By submitting work, authors agree to the CC-BY 4.0 license.
 All views expressed in Exigence represent the original authors and not the views of the editorial board or the Virginia Community College System.
-As further described in our submission agreement (the Submission Agreement), in consideration for publication of the article, the authors assign to Digital Commons @ VCCS all copyright in the article, subject to the expansive personal--use exceptions described below.
+As further described in our submission agreement (the Submission Agreement), in consideration for publication of the article, the authors assign to Digital Commons @ VCCS the ability to make the article Creative Commons licensed.

 General Terms and Conditions of Use